thundercomb/bert-generative-text/README.md

-# BERT Generative Text: Experiments using BERT for text generation
+# BERT Generative Text
+## Experiments using BERT for text generation

 Google's Bidirectional Encoder Representations from Transformers (BERT) has been hailed as a milestone in Machine Learning NLP.
-In this repo we experiment with ways to leverage its capabilities, particularly in a generative context.
+The notebooks in this repo experiment with BERT's capabilities, particularly in a text generative context.

 To install: